awaji-kachi/LearnGitWithGitHub/README.md

 Thank you very much i really needed this. it will help me in my project.
 I cant thank you enough.
 Thanks gan ni.

+The simplicity for this tutorial is quite apreciated.
+Thanks for your work - Nnaji Samuel.